“Research your own experience, absorb what is useful, reject what is useless, add what is specifically your own.” – Bruce Lee.

-Our journey in sustainability has undergone its own transformation over the years, to become more all-embracing and impactful.
+Our plant based cuisine journey in sustainability has undergone its own transformation over the years to become more all-embracing and impactful.
 In particular is our quest to embrace a cleaner, kinder world through food, looking to purify – to incorporate only natural and organic and as many ingredients from the land as possible.
-To mature and perfect – in finding better alternatives, experimenting with new sources and methods and creating even more delicious plant-based dishes.
+To mature and perfect – find better alternatives, experiment with new sources and methods and create even more delicious plant based dishes.

-Recently the chefs from our camps in Kenya, joined bush chef, author and culinary consultant, Antonia Stogdale at her cookery school on the slopes of Mt Kenya, for a retreat in gastronomic alchemy, practicing farm-to-table, zero waste and plant-based cooking.
+Recently the chefs from our Kenyan safari camps joined bush chef, author and culinary consultant, Antonia Stogdale at her cookery school on the slopes of Mount Kenya for a retreat in gastronomic alchemy, practising farm-to-table, zero waste and plant-based cooking.

 “Cooking is an art,” says Antonia, “but you also have to consider the science and experimentation, the impact and community of food.
-The food that we create at Great Plains is really focused on sustainable, reliably-sourced produce that is an explosion of colours, flavours and textures that capture the alchemy of cooking.”
+The foat we create at Great Plains is focused on sustainable, reliably-sourced produce that is an explosion of colours, flavours and textures that capture the alchemy of cooking.”

 Antonia and the chefs played with alternatives for animal products in baking, substituting eggs with ingredients like flax or linseeds.

 “This was amazing to the chefs and a real eye-opener.
-You simply grind flaxseeds with water and it forms your egg substitute, so we were able to bake delicious muffins and cakes and all sorts of goodies based on this.
+You grind flaxseeds with water, which forms your egg substitute, so we were able to bake delicious muffins, cakes, and all sorts of goodies based on this.
 We used Aquafaba, which is chickpea brine, as an egg substitute in delicious meringues and Pavlovas.”

-During the retreat, Antonia took our chefs to an organic, permaculture farm in the region.
-“The chefs were really amazed that you could create such incredible food with all the farm’s wonky carrots, imperfect looking tomatoes and funny looking beetroots – produce you wouldn’t find on supermarket shelves, but yet has the most incredible explosion of flavour when you cook with them.”
+Antonia took our chefs to an organic permaculture farm in the region during the retreat.
+“The chefs were really amazed that you could create such incredible food with all the farm’s wonky carrots, imperfect looking tomatoes, and funny looking beetroots – produce you wouldn’t find on supermarket shelves, but yet has the most incredible explosion of flavour when you cook with them.”

-“Great Plains has always been known for their very healthy and fresh menus so on this retreat we really focused on plant-based dishes.”
+“Great Plains has always been known for their very healthy and fresh menus and plant based cuisine, so on this retreat, we really focused further on how we cold create even more delicious and appetising plant based dishes.”

 “It wasn’t a huge surprise to the chefs.
-They were incredibly open to veganising the menu as they recognise the nutritional value of all these legumes and plants that are accessible to us in Kenya.
-We worked a lot on the nutritional value and related it back to the Kenyan way of eating which was very interesting.”
+They were incredibly open to ‘veganising’ the menu as they recognised the nutritional value of all these legumes and plants that are accessible to us in Kenya.
+We worked a lot on the nutritional value and related it back to the Kenyan way of eating, which was very interesting.”

-“We are cooking in the bush so it’s rustic but elegant and celebrates the produce of the country.
-When we create meat dishes, we look for organic meat raised by farmers that we know well and believe in.
+“We are cooking in the bush, so it’s rustic but elegant and celebrates the country’s produce.
+When we create meat dishes, we look for organic meat raised by farmers we know well and believe in.
 It’s a very much farm-to-table outlook on food.”

-With buckwheat flour and flaxseeds, the team created delicious tacos, served together with kimchi and smoky aubergine and charred tomato filling and a coconut lime dressing for a gluten-free vegan taco dish.
+With buckwheat flour and flaxseeds, the team created delicious tacos with kimchi, smoky aubergine, charred tomato filling, and a coconut lime dressing for a gluten-free, vegan taco dish.
 Other exciting new dishes on the Great Plains plant-based menus in Kenya include: sweet potato and lentil puff pastry pouches with wild rice and quinoa tabbouleh and chimichurri dip; mango, passion and coconut Pavlova and baklava made with filo pastry filled with chopped nuts and soaked in maple syrup instead of honey and coconut oil is used instead of butter.
-Also on the menu is a passion fruit and date sticky toffee pudding; beetroot risotto with candied walnut and rocket salad; and shitake mushroom and zucchini tortellini with a homemade pesto.
+Also on the menu is a passion fruit and date sticky toffee pudding, beetroot risotto with candied walnut and rocket salad, and shitake mushroom and zucchini tortellini with homemade pesto.

 “The Kenyan diet already consists of incredible superfoods…”

-“For instance, Sukuma wiki which is an East African dish made with collard greens – like a kale,” says Antonia.
+“For instance, Sukuma wiki, which is an East African dish made with collard greens – similar to kale,” says Antonia.
 “There are a lot of beans and sweet potatoes as well.
-They have an incredible healthy local diet and an understanding that you don’t need to have meat at every single meal.
+They have an incredibly healthy local diet and an understanding that you don’t need meat at every meal.
 Much like in India, meat is a luxury in Kenya.
 Not everyone can afford to have it every day, but a well-balanced diet doesn’t have to consist of meat in every meal as long as you have your superfoods and proteins.”